OnSive/EducationBuff/README.md

 # EducationBuff
 This is a demonstration mod to show the possibilities of modding Software Inc. with the Harmony Patch Library.
-Specifically, this mod allows you to adjust how long you need to send your employee to school to max out a skill of your choosing.
+Specifically, this mod allows you to adjust how long you need to send your employee to school to (mostly) max out a skill of your choosing.

 ## Requirements
 1. Harmony Patch Library v1.2.0.1 (included)